Superamaja/nist-stm-tip-detector/README.md

 ## Program Overview

 **api.py** - The API that allows for external interfaces to interact with the software to make predictions.
 Real examples for the JSON input and outputs are in the [/api_examples](api_examples) folder.
-The full list of parameters can be found at the top of [api.py](api.py).
+The full list of parameters can be found at the [API Input and Output](#api-input-and-output) section.
 The API serves to `localhost:5050` by default.

 The following flags can be used to run the API: